 That association started 20 years ago to the month.

-“When I turned twenty one a couple of my frat brothers were employed here.
+“When I turned 21 a couple of my frat brothers were employed here.
 Typically what happens is when someone leaves they leave a recommendation for someone else to take it over, and I got recommended and worked here.”

 He developed the working relationship with then-Club owner Mike Curtis while tending to Club patrons during those three years.